NegatioN/negation.github.io/_favorites/quote_46.md

 ---
 text: >
-  "The difference between ordinary and extraordinary is that little extra." - Jimmy Johnson
+  "The beginning is always today." - Mary Wollstonecraft
 type: quote
 ---